mshojaei77/mshojaei77.github.io/interview.md

 - How is Word2Vec trained from scratch?

 ## 3. Neural Networks Fundamentals
-- What is a hyperparameter, and why is it important?
 - What is overfitting, and how can it be mitigated in LLMs?
 - What is the derivative of the ReLU function, and why is it significant?
-- What preprocessing steps are crucial when dealing with input data for LLMs?
-- How do hyperparameters affect the performance of LLMs?
 - What is the role of initialization schemes in deep learning?
 - How does the chain rule apply to gradient descent in LLMs?
-- How do transformers address the vanishing gradient problem?

 ## 4. Traditional Language Models
 - What is the difference between Predictive/Discriminative AI and Generative AI?